Can AI Test for Limpieza de Sangre?

 Bad Bunny, who conquered the world, and Super Bowl LX, with love and rhythm.

-While Diego was not among the 170-ish Spaniards who first defeated the Muisca Indians, killed Cacique Bacatá, and raided the gold and emeralds of Tunja, he is immortalized by the priest Juan de Castellanos's epic poem, Elegías de varones ilustres de Indias.
+While Diego was not among the 170-ish Spaniards who first defeated the Muisca Indians, murdered the Muisca Sipa Sagipa, and raided the gold and emeralds of Tunja, he is immortalized by the priest Juan de Castellanos's epic poem, Elegías de varones ilustres de Indias.
 It's 150,000 lines of poetry recasting conquistadors as idealized, chivalrous defenders of the Holy Faith (as Bogotá was rechristened, "Santa Fe").
-Diego and his family are described in the 13th Canto as (translation by Claude.ai): "this illustrious Rincón, whose exploits / do not deserve to be forgotten, / and whose estate was inherited by his son, / now the heir to his own name, / and Doña Catalina Rincón, a nymph / whom few surpass in beauty, / intelligence, discretion, and grace, both children of Doña Luisa / de Porras, a most noble lady, / renowned for her exceptional virtue."
+Diego and his family are described in the 13th Canto as (translation from Claude.ai): "this illustrious Rincón, whose exploits / do not deserve to be forgotten, / and whose estate was inherited by his son, / now the heir to his own name, / and Doña Catalina Rincón, a nymph / whom few surpass in beauty, / intelligence, discretion, and grace, both children of Doña Luisa / de Porras, a most noble lady, / renowned for her exceptional virtue."

-I'll quote at length a passage in the 15th Canto of Diego Rincón killing an Indigenous opponent (translation by Claude.ai).
+I'll quote at length a passage in the 15th Canto concerning Diego Rincón killing an Indigenous opponent (translation from Claude.ai).
 The extravagent writing includes a Homeric simile comparing Diego to a cornered bull and includes name checks from classical and medieval epics:

 During the shouting and the fighting,